jhellingman/tei2html/Wiki/Installation.md

 ## Environment variables ##

-To run `tei2html` from the command line, it will be practical to configure a number of environment variables, that is
+To run `tei2html` from the command line, it will be practical to configure a number of environment variables, that is:

   * set `TEI2HTML_HOME` to the location of the checked-out `tei2html` directory.
   * set `SAXON_HOME` to the location where Saxon is installed.